kubernetes/test-infra/kubetest/README.md

 in the `kubernetes/kubernetes` repository.
 This `hack/e2e.go` program is a wrapper around updating `kubetest` (at most once a day) before calling it.

+If you're making a change to kubetest, watch the canary jobs after it has merged;
+these run the latest images of `kubekins-e2e`, and thus don't have to wait for a version bump in the prow config.
+The canary jobs are used to give early signal on whether new kubetest features are working as intended, before bumping the image for general e2e tests.

 ## Installation

 Please run `go get -u k8s.io/test-infra/kubetest` to install kubetest.